Statewide Critter Crates

 Coyote Crate Photo

-- Discovery Bags A & B
+- Discovery Bags A and B

 Pelts, skulls and track replicas of 10 common native species; photos of the animals in the bags; Bag B works well with the Track Sack below.
 We recommend a Discovery Bag for younger learners.